 We can say Blockchain the new breed technology has arrived.
-While the global purchasing power parity (PPP) is $110 trillion, the Blockchain enabled cryptocurrecy totals to $150 billion offering a tremendous opportunity to expand.
-It is a matter of time for citizens, institutions and governments to fully hook on to Blockchain.
-Blockchain is progressing beyond proof-of-concept and leaning towards implementations that provide real value.
+While the global purchasing power parity (PPP) is $110 trillion, the Blockchain enabled cryptocurrency totals to $150 billion offering a tremendous opportunity to expand.
+It is a matter of time for citizens, institutions, and governments to fully hook on to Blockchain.
+The blockchain is progressing beyond proof-of-concept and leaning towards implementations that provide real value.
 With Blockchain’s cross-industry promise, new entrants developing quick solutions and services have huge net new revenue potential.
 Early starters are investing in building use cases and products providing a complete view of the blockchain-technology landscape and potential business implications.

 I am dedicating this page to highlight basic principles of Blockchain, trends, technology realities and evolving use cases.
 Invite your inputs.

 Basics of Blockchain – How Blockchain Works?